 The failure to alert the customer prior to their charge, or give them the option to opt-out, will result in something referred to as negative option billing.
 Negative option billing puts you at an increased risk of chargebacks, as customers may not be expecting this delayed charge.

 Negative option billing is generally prohibited amongst banking partners.
 We strongly recommend you avoid this practice by notifying customers of the first billing date towards the end of their trial period.
-For more information, contact our Support team.
+Contact us for more information.